nshimaza/thread-supervisor/README.md

 queue and its handler.  `Inbox` is a message queue designed for actor's message inbox.
 It is thread-safe, bounded or unbounded, and selectively readable queue.

-To protect read-end of the queue, it has different type for read-end and write-end.
+To protect read-end of the queue, separate types are given to read-end and write-end.
 Message handler of actor can access to both end but only write-end is accessible from outside of message handler.
-To realize this, constructor of `Inbox` is not exposed.
+To realize this, constructor of message queue are not exposed.
 The only way to create a new `Inbox` object is creating a new actor using `newActor` function.

 ```haskell
 newActor :: (Inbox message -> IO result) -> IO (Actor message result)